© Stuart Anning/ Cultura / Mediabakery

 The Red-White-Red – Card Plus for Displaced Persons from Ukraine

-On 1 October 2024, the new legal regulations for displaced persons from Ukraine who have already found access to the labour market will come into force and enable them to apply for a Red-White-Red Card Plus (Rot-Weiß-Rot – Karte Plus).In this way, displaced persons from Ukraine will have the possibility to remain in Austria in the long term.
+12. January 2025Since October 1, 2024, the new legal regulations for displaced persons from Ukraine who have already found access to the labour market are into force and enabled them to apply for a Red-White-Red Card Plus (Rot-Weiß-Rot – Karte Plus).In this way, displaced persons from Ukraine have the possibility to remain in Austria in the long term.

 How can a displaced person from Ukraine gain access to the Austrian labour market?

-You can find our blog post for displaced persons from Ukraine on entering and finding employment in Austria here.
+You can find our blog post for displaced persons from Ukraine on entering and finding employment in Austria herehere ().

 What rights do you have with a Red-White-Red – Card Plus?